mjmarra/twitter-clone-react/README.md

 Twitter clone using React.js

-Check the site: twitter-clone-react-node.netlify.app

-Login https://twitter-clone-react-node.netlify.app/login with the following credentials o register as a new user:
+To check the site login at https://twitter-clone-react-node.netlify.app/login with the following credentials:

 Email: user@user.com Password: 123